machinetranslate/machinetranslate.org/quality/quality-estimation.md

 ### Approaches

+Quality estimation is typically implemented as classification or regression.

+### Supervised
 Supervised quality estimation trains on parallel data that includes human labels or human post-edits.

+### Unsupervised
 Unsupervised quality estimation trains on monolingual data or parallel data only.
+Supervised quality estimation relies on labeled or post-edited data.

+### Glassbox
-Supervised quality estimation relies on features.
-Glass-box features are extracted from the machine translation system itself.
-Blackbox features are independent of the machine translation system.
+Glassbox approaches are tied to the machine translation system itself.
+A glassbox system makes a prediction based on the internal variables of the machine translation model.
+It is like a confidence score.

+### Blackbox
+Blackbox approaches are independent of the machine translation system.
+They are not necessarily trained on the same data, and can be used with any machine translation system.

-### Feature engineering
+#### Feature engineering
 Early quality estimation approaches use machine learning with feature engineering.

 Examples of specific features are the number of noun or prepositional phrases in the source and target, the number of named entities, etc. Based on these features, a QE model is built using machine learning techniques.